 These Habits Could Reveal Your Risk of Cognitive Decline

-There's no reliable tool for predicting your risk of cognitive decline, but new research suggests one area of everyday behavior may contain early warning signs.
+There's no reliable tool for predicting your risk of cognitive decline, but new research suggests one area of everyday behavior might contain early warning signs.

 "What's good for the heart is good for the brain."
-That's the message from experts on reducing the risk of dementia, and it means following the rules for a heart-healthy lifestyle: Regular exercise, maintaining a healthy weight, no smoking, and so on.
+That's the message from experts on reducing the risk of dementia, and it means following the rules for a heart-healthy lifestyle: Regular exercise, maintaining a healthy weight, no smoking and so on.

 Sign up for Kiplinger’s Free E-Newsletters